This Is Why You Are Seeing the Moon During the Day

 According to NASA, the moon, and the stars are actually always present during the day, we just often can't see them because of the intense sunlight.

-The moon's phases determine how much of the moon we will see during the night, and also during the day.
+The moon's phases determine how much moon we will see during the night and the day.
 During a full moon, it is directly opposite the sun, making it the most visible daytime moon.
-During the new moon, however, the moon is fixed in between the Earth and the sun, meaning the sunlit side is facing away from us (towards the sun) and makes the moon much harder to pick out in the sky.
+During the new moon, however, the moon is fixed between the Earth and the sun, meaning the sunlit side is facing away from us (towards the sun) and makes the moon much harder to pick out in the sky.

 The moon's phases include: new moon, waxing crescent, first quarter, waxing gibbous, full moon, waning gibbous, third quarter, and waning crescent.
 A waxing moon is increasing in visibility, whereas a waning moon is decreasing.